Side sleepers (~60% of adults)

 Comfortable mattresses reduce sleep latency and nighttime awakenings.
 Focus on pressure relief and temperature neutrality.

-Adjustable bases with head elevation can reduce mild symptoms.
-Consult a sleep specialist for proper diagnosis.
+Adjustable bases with head elevation may help some sleepers rest more comfortably.
+Consult a sleep specialist for diagnosis and treatment.

 Pressure-relieving mattresses may reduce discomfort.
 Knee elevation with adjustable bases can also help.

-Cooling mattresses with phase-change materials and breathable covers significantly reduce heat-related sleep disruption.
+Cooling mattresses with phase-change materials and breathable covers may reduce heat-related sleep disruption.

 Always consult a healthcare provider for persistent sleep issues.
 A mattress supports good sleep but cannot replace medical treatment.